ballerina-platform/ballerina-lang/docs/style_guide/statements.md

   ```
 ## Match Statement

-* Each pattern clause available in the match statement should be block-indented on its own line.
+* Each pattern clauses within a match statement, each should be block-indented on its own line.
-* Closing brace should indent and align with the start position of the match statement.
+* Closing brace of a match statement should indent and align with the start position of the match statement.

   ```ballerina
   function foo(string | int | boolean a) returns string {